Penn State to pay $59.7 million in Sandusky child sex abuse settlement

 "No amount of money can restore the innocence that was taken from the victims.
 It's only because of their generosity and courage in speaking up that Sandusky was removed from his powerful position and children are safer," said the victim advocacy group Survivors of those Abused by Priests (SNAP).

-The school said the settlement amounts will not be funded by student tuition, taxpayers or donations, and that it believes it has various liability insurance policies that will cover the settlements.
-Penn State did not name the insurers.
+The school said the settlement amounts will not be funded by student tuition, taxpayer funds or donations.
+The university maintains liability insurance policies it believes will cover the settlements.

-The university has sued one of its insurers, the Pennsylvania Manufacturers' Association Insurance Company (PMA), alleging PMA failed to honour its obligations to pay for claims in the Sandusky case.

-PMA declined to comment on Monday, and a Penn State spokesmen declined to comment beyond the prepared statement, except to confirm that the PMA litigation was ongoing.

 Sandusky lost a bid earlier this month for a new trial.

+Pennsylvania Superior Court Judge Jack Panella, writing for a three-judge appeals panel, rejected claims that defense attorneys were not given enough time to prepare, jury instructions were flawed and prosecutors made improper comments during the trial about Sandusky's decision not to testify.

-Paterno, as head coach of the Penn State Nittany Lions, had won more games than any other major college football coach in history until the NCAA stripped the team of more than 100 victories because of the scandal.
+Paterno, as head coach of the Penn State Nittany Lions, scored the most wins in major college football history until the NCAA stripped the team of more than 100 victories because of the scandal.
 Paterno died early last year at age 85.

 Three former Penn State administrators, including the former president, Graham Spanier, have been criminally charged with conspiring to cover up the scandal.